 Green Industry Credits are available for reducing waste release, use of recycled materials, processing of waste materials and collection and distribution of recycled materials.
-Only those taxpayers whose eligibility is certified by the Delaware Department of Natural Resources and Environmental Control and the Delaware Economic Development Office may claim these credits.
+Only those taxpayers whose eligibility is certified by the Delaware Department of Natural Resources and Environmental Control and the Delaware Division of Small Business, Development and Tourism may claim these credits.

 Brownfield Tax Credits are available for promoting the rehabilitation of contaminated industrial and commercial sites.
-Only those taxpayers whose eligibility is certified by the Delaware Department of Natural Resources and Environmental Control may claim these credits.
+Only those Taxpayers whose eligibility is certified by the Delaware Department of Natural Resources and Environmental Control may claim these credits.